RavijaDul/FlareNet/README.md

 - Authentication & user roles missing – At this stage, the system does not include authentication, authorization, or multi-user role management.
 These features will be added in future phases.
 - Deployment not yet available – FlareNet currently runs only in a local development environment (Docker + local servers).
 A cloud deployment setup is not yet provided.

--To change user role
-Open DB with pgAdmin or Docker CLI.

-docker exec -it flarenet-db psql -U flarenet -d flarenet

-Run:

-\dt
-select * from users;

-(you should see your registered users).

-Manually promote yourself:

-UPDATE users SET role='ADMIN' WHERE username='yourname';

-Later, when you move towards production/stable release, you can:

-Switch off ddl-auto.

-Lock schema with Flyway or Liquibase migrations.